Hejsil/UnifiedAnime/README.md

 ## Low priority
 - [ ] Implement AniDB client
-- [ ] Implement AnimePlanet client (AnimePlanet have no api, so it's gonna be one giant hack)
+- [ ] Implement AnimePlanet client (AnimePlanet have no api, so it's gonna be one giant hack(Is it even possible?))